AnyBlok/anyblok-book/ajouter_un_web_service.md

             todo.cancel()
             self.webserver.post('/todolist/%d/cancel' % todo.id, status=403)

-Great you have a RestFull api for web service
+Great, you have a RestFul API for a web service

 3.4) Add client for display todolist